-The prerequisite(s) for this course is (are) Economics 2221A/B and 2261A/B The antirequisite(s) for this course is (are) Economics 2124A/B and 2126F/G
+The prerequisite(s) for this course is Economics 2261.

+The antirequisite(s) for this course are Economics 2163 and Economics 2167

 You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
 Lack of prerequisites may not be used as a basis for appeal.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.